Terasology/AdditionalFruit/README.md

 # AdditionalFruits
 A set of fruits that grow using the SimpleFarming module.
+For more information, check out the [SimpleFarming Module](https://github.com/Terasology/SimpleFarming).

 ## Contains:
  * Blueberry